wilsonzlin/wilsonl.in-docs/src/nanoscript/1/0/Operations/Access.md

 If the member does not exist, a `ReferenceError` is thrown.

 Setting the value of a member uses the same syntax as setting a variable.
-Note that it's not possible to create new members on data except for maps and extensible objects, so there is no corresponding *create* syntax.
+Note that it's not possible to create new members on values except for maps and extensible objects, so there is no corresponding *create* syntax.
 Maps and extensible objects use the *set* syntax even if the member does not exist.
 Here are some examples:

 ```nanoscript
 create list as [0, 1, 2, { three: 3 }]